kenwoo9y/todo-api-fastapi/docs/deployment/gcp.md

 # Google Cloud Deployment Guide

-This document explains how to deploy a FastAPI application to Google Cloud Platform (GCP) and how to run database migrations.
+This document explains how to deploy a FastAPI application to Google Cloud and how to run database migrations.

 ## Table of Contents